yahongie2014/React-Chat/README.md

 ## How To start
 #first:
+Install Node js From (https://nodejs.org/en/download/)

+##After install

-Install Node js From (https://nodejs.org/en/download/) After install open Cmd in project file then write following command -npm install
+open Cmd in project file then write following command

+##-npm install

 #moduel will install dependencies for nodejs

 #check package.json to start application

-after install all dependencies check nodejs version by that command
+#after install all dependencies

+#check nodejs version by that command

 -npm -v

-then type in cmd project file
+#then type in cmd project file

 -npm start

-will show u
+#will show u
 ---------------------------------
 > node app.js

 Express server listening on port 3000 in development mode
 ---------------------------------
-After that open browser and type http://localhost:3000 and have fun
+#After that open browser and type

+http://localhost:3000

+#Thank u

 ## License